 They have also done some rescues of baby dolphins, like the little guy you see below.
 The baby dolphins who need care tend to beach themselves because they get so weak from malnourishment that they have trouble surfacing for air.
 So they will come near shore to make breathing easier.
 This little guy was rescued and transferred to Sea World for rehabilitation and then release.

-That is it for today.
-Tomorrow morning we will be getting up bright and early to head 3.5 hours East to Joshua Tree National Park.
+That’s it for today.
+Tomorrow morning, we will be getting up bright and early to head 3.5 hours East to Joshua Tree National Park.
 Look out for another update on that tomorrow morning.
 Until then, safe and happy travels!